 Immunization Certificates (Form 3231)

 All students entering or attending Pre-Kindergarten through 12th grades in Fayette County Public Schools are required to have a valid Georgia Certificate of Immunization issued by a licensed Georgia physician, Advanced Practice Registered Nurse, Physician Assistant or qualified employee of the local Health Department or the State Immunization Office.
-The students must have been immunized against those diseases as so specified by the Georgia Department of Human Resources.
+The students must have been immunized against those diseases as so specified by the Georgia Department of Public Health.
 Parents/guardians are responsible for seeing that their children are properly immunized in accordance with Georgia law.
-For further information on immunization requirements, visit the Georgia Department of Human Resources website at http://dph.georgia.gov/immunization-section.
-For further information on immunizations, visit the Centers of Disease Control and Prevention website at https://www.cdc.gov/vaccines/parents/index.html.
+For further information on immunization requirements, visit the Georgia Department of Public Health website at http://dph.georgia.gov/immunization-section.
+For further information on immunizations, visit the Centers of Disease Control and Prevention website at https://www.cdc.gov/vaccines/index.html

 For any student attending school for the first time, a parent/guardian must submit a valid Georgia Certificate of Immunization.
 A student may attend school for up to 30 calendar days after first admittance without a valid certificate of immunization.
 A Georgia Certificate of Immunization is to be issued in accord with the current Official Immunization Schedules.
 A certificate may be issued for a student who has not received all required immunizations with the conditions that the student is in the process of completing the required immunizations and that immunizations are being scheduled with the shortest intervals recommended in the current Official Immunization Schedules.
 A certificate for a student who is in the process of receiving all required vaccines must have a date of expiration that relates to the date the next required immunization is due or the date on which a medical exemption must be reviewed.
 A new certificate must then be obtained and submitted to the school within 30 days after the expiration date.
 Students whose parents/guardians fail to renew said certificate within the time allotted shall not be permitted to continue attendance.